Rednexie/mail-interface/README.md

 # Setup & Installation
 Manually download, or clone the the repository.

+You can just type *npm i*, or use my installers to setup the server.

 Move the needed setup file based on your environment from the folder scripts to the project folder, and run it.

 For Unix based environments, please use `setup.sh`.